 The script was sent to Imagine Films where producer Brian Grazer immediately thought it would be perfect for Joe Dante who, from a box office and media appreciation point of view, has always had an up and down career.
 In the few years before directing The ‘Burbs he had made the massively successful Gremlins (his third feature) followed by the crushing disappointment of Explorers and the mildly successful Innerspace.
 To fans of Dante, these films are all of a particular standard and their respective stories are told in a singular voice so that they have now become cult classics, but to the world at large they are either not taken very seriously or have been forgotten altogether.
 The ‘Burbs continued his off-center look at the American small town community.
 Like Gremlins and Explorers and both Matinee and Small Soldiers, The ‘Burbs looks beyond the white picket fences and the beautifully manicured lawns to highlight the absurd.

-In many respects Dante resembles David Lynch in his pursuit of exposing this underlying darkness but whereas Lynch seems to want to peel away the facade because he has a certain disdain for it all, Dante seems honestly to love it and wishes to celebrate it.
-It is as if nostalgia is just as important as the darkness behind it.
+In many respects Dante resembles David Lynch in his pursuit of exposing this underlying darkness but whereas Lynch seems to want to peel away the facade because he has a certain disdain for it all, Dante seems to love it and wishes to celebrate it.
+It’s as if nostalgia is just as important as the darkness behind it.
 This is why The ‘Burbs works so well.

-Nostalgia plays a big role in Dante’s films and often acts as the foundation on which his movie will be built.
+Nostalgia plays a big role in Dante’s films and often acts as the foundation upon which his movie will be built.
 Gremlins, for example, used Thorton Wilder’s Our Town and It’s a Wonderful Life on which to wreak havoc.
 Indeed, the town in Gremlins – Kingston Falls – sounds remarkably like the Bedford Falls of Frank Capra’s film.
-The ‘Burbs is one of the more contemporary of Dante’s films, although, like the technologically futuristic setting of Innerspace, it feels like it is from another era, and this feeling is only emphasised now that the film is almost 30 years old.
+The ‘Burbs is one of the more contemporary of Dante’s films, although, like the technologically futuristic setting of Innerspace, it feels like it’s from another era, and this feeling is only emphasised now that the film is almost 30 years old.

-Hanks is at his very best here and it is obvious that he had fun making the film and bought into the film’s philosophy.
+Hanks is at his very best here and it’s obvious that he had fun making the film and bought into the film’s philosophy.
 In the book, The Films of Tom Hanks (1996 – by Lee Pfeiffer and Michael Lewis) Hanks is quoted as saying “What’s so bizarrely interesting about this black psychocomedy is that the stuff that goes on in real life in a regular neighborhood will make your hair stand up on the back of your neck.”
 Early in the film Hanks plays Peterson fairly straight and conservative, often allowing Rick Ducommun and Bruce Dern to act as the children and get more of the laughs, yet he holds his own throughout and is never pushed aside by the other’s antics.
 Then, as Peterson slowly unravels, Hanks gets the opportunity to show some of his comedic chops; he does so with relish so that we have no other option than to be dragged along for the ride.

 This slow descent into madness is perhaps best illustrated in what may be the most famous shot of the film.
 It is certainly the wackiest.
 Ray is already at his wits end and just wants to be left alone but Art keeps pushing.
 Then Ray’s dog digs up a bone, which according to Art is a human femur bone (“Where do you think this comes from?
 A Chicken?”).
 Art makes a logical leap and decides that it belongs to the missing neighbour Walter.
 The two men scream in terror and Dante’s camera quickly zooms in and out, again and again.

 It seems as if the cast and crew had a great time making the film and this is translated on to the screen.
-During the filming Corey Feldman and Michael Jackson became friends and Jackson’s pet chimpanzee, Bubbles, often visited but was finally banned after it would relieve itself in the trailers where it was kept between takes and spread its poop over the trailer walls.
+During filming Corey Feldman and Michael Jackson became friends and Jackson’s pet chimpanzee, Bubbles, often visited but was finally banned after it would relieve itself in the trailers where it was kept between takes and spread its poop over the trailer walls.

 The ‘Burbs is, to its many fans of which I am one, a true comedy classic.
-It is part of a really remarkable run by its director starting with the flawed but entertaining Piranha, then continuing with The Howling, Gremlins, Explorers, Innerspace, The ‘Burbs, Gremlins 2, Matinee and Small Soldiers.
-These films, along with some excellent work in TV, form a truly remarkable streak that very few directors would be able to match and you can’t help but wonder what Loony Tunes: Back In Action may have been like if the studio hadn’t interfered so much.
+It is part of a quite remarkable run by its director starting with the flawed but still entertaining Piranha, then continuing with The Howling, Gremlins, Explorers, Innerspace, The ‘Burbs, Gremlins 2, Matinee and Small Soldiers.
+These films, along with some excellent work in TV, form a truly remarkable streak that very few directors would be able to match and you can’t help but wonder what Loony Tunes: Back In Action might have been like if the studio hadn’t interfered so much.

-For me, The ‘Burbs and Matinee mark the pinnacle of this streak and The ‘Burbs in particular is a true classic.
+For me, The ‘Burbs and Matinee mark the pinnacle of this streak and The ‘Burbs in particular is a true cult classic.
 It’s a film that has a loving reverie of the often mundane absurdity of Americana and small town suburban life.
 It’s replete with some wonderfully quotable dialogue, some truly brilliant comedic performances from a perfectly chosen cast and is a film where every facet comes together to form a movie that has a small but strong and fiercely loyal following.
 The ‘Burbs is the ultimate feel good movie and by the film’s joyous ending you’ll be agreeing with Corey Feldman’s Rick with his final declaration, “God I love this street!”

 Film ‘89 Verdict – 10/10